ajrcarey/pdfium-render/README.md

 rather than compile-time is that a Rust application using `pdfium-render` can be compiled to WASM for running in a browser alongside a WASM-packaged build of Pdfium.

-Pdfium itself is architected as a set of separate modules, each covering a different aspect of PDF document creation, rendering, and editing. `pdfium-render` aims to ultimately provide bindings to all non-interactive functions exposed by all Pdfium modules, including document creation and editing functions.
-This is a work in progress.
+`pdfium-render` aims to eventually provide bindings to all non-interactive functionality provided by Pdfium.
+This is a work in progress that will be completed by version 1.0 of this crate.

 ## Examples

 Short, commented examples that demonstrate all the major Pdfium document handling features are available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.
-These examples cover:
+These examples demonstrate:

 * Rendering pages to bitmaps.
 * Text extraction.